MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 -  ``imageBuffer.memoryAlignment`` [optional, default value is "4"]: Defines the image memory alignment to respect when creating an image.
 This notion is useful when images drawings are performed by a third party hardware accelerator (GPU): it can require some constraints on the image to draw.
 This value is used by the Graphics Engine when creating a dynamic image and by the image generator to encode a RAW image.
 See :ref:`section_image_gpu_raw` and :ref:`section_image_custom_format`.
 Allowed values are 1, 2, 4, 8, 16, 32, 64, 128 and 256.

 -  ``imageHeap.size`` [optional, default value is "not set"]: Defines the images heap size.
 Useful to fix a VEE Port heap size when building a firmware in command line.
-When using a MicroEJ launcher, the size set in this launcher is priority to the VEE Port value.
+When using a MicroEJ launcher, the size set in this launcher has priority over the VEE Port value.

 Use